 Are there other procedures that could be done along with nipple or areola reduction to enhance the size and shape of my breasts?

 Depending on the size and condition of your breasts, a breast augmentation, breast lift, or breast reduction, could be performed to enhance the size and shape of your breasts.
-All of these options will be discussed with you when you meet with Dr. Ruff and his staff at West End Plastic Surgery.
+All of these options will be discussed with you when you meet with Dr. Ruff or one of our surgeons and their staff at West End Plastic Surgery.

 Nipple or areola reduction is a cosmetic procedure and, therefore, not covered by insurance.
 You are responsible for the full payment for your procedure.
 Cost and payment options will be discussed fully with you at your initial consultation.